Fellowships and Financial Assistance

 - Jean Wood Preston Scholarship – for international student(s)

-- Joan W. Harris Scholarship for Black of African-American Students – for Black or African American students
+- Joan W. Harris Scholarship for Minority Students – for Black or African American students

-- Merle Chambers Fellowships Fund for Underrepresented Students – for Hispanic/ Latino , Black or African American students
+- Merle Chambers Fellowships Fund for Minority Students – for Hispanic/Latino/a, Indigenous, Black or African American students

-- Sue and Leonard Miller Scholarships for an African American – for a Black or African American student
+- Sue and Leonard Miller Scholarships for Black or African American Students

 - Susie and Barry Schub Endowed Scholarship Fund – for a minority student from the United States